learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

 ## Introduction

-As we saw with KNN, we need alternative evaluation metrics to determine the effectiveness of classification algorithms.
-In regression, we were predicting values so it made sense to discuss error as a distance of how far off our estimates were.
-In classifying a binary variable however, we are either correct or incorrect.
+In regression, you are predicting values so it made sense to discuss error as a distance of how far off our estimates were.
+In classifying a binary variable however, a model is either correct or incorrect.
 As a result, we tend to deconstruct this as how many false positives versus false negatives we come across.
 In particular, we examine a few different specific measurements when evaluating the performance of a classification algorithm.
-In this review lab, we'll review precision, recall and accuracy in order to evaluate our logistic regression models.
+In this review lab, we'll review precision, recall, accuracy, and F1-score in order to evaluate our logistic regression models.

 ## Objectives